-The rates in this Agreement are subject to any statutory or administrative limitations and apply to a given grant, contract or other agreement only to the extent that funds are available.
-Acceptance of the rates is subject to the following conditions: (1) Only costs incurred by the organization were included in its facilities and administrative cost pools as finally accepted: such costs are legal obligations of the organization and are allowable under the governing cost principles; (2) The same costs that have been treated as facilities and administrative costs are not claimed as direct costs.
-(3) Similar treats of costs have been exceeded consistent acceptance of the costs are not claimed as direct costs; (3) Similar types of costs have been accorded consistent accounting treatment; and (4) The information provided by the organization which was used to establish the rates is not later found to be materially incomplete or inaccurate by the Federal Government.
-In such situations the rate(s) would be subject to renegotiation at the discretion of the Federal Government.
+The rates in this Agreement are subject to any statutory or edministrative limitations and apply to a given grant, contract or other agreement only to the extent that funds are svallable.
+Acceptance of the crims is subject to the following conditions: (1) Only cours incurred by the organization were included in its facilities and administrative cost pools as finally accepted; such costs are legal obligations of the organization and are allowable under the governing cost principles; (3) The same costs that have been treated as facilities and administrative costs are not claimed as direct costs; (3) Eisilar types of costs have been accorded cossistent accounting treatment; and (4) The information provided by the organization which was used to establish the rates is not later found to be materially incomplete or insururate by the Pederal Government.
+In such situations the rate(s) would be subject to renspotiation at the discretion of the Pederal Government.
+Coverement.